-If you’ve been searching for ideas and ways on how to get more quality backlinks and improve SEO, I guess you’ve already encountered the term ‘guestographic’.
+If you’ve been searching for ideas and ways on how to get more quality backlinks and improve SEO, You will want to know the term ‘guestographic’ and learn how it’s done.

-A lot of SEO experts suggest doing this because it’s one of the best ways to get backlinks.
+SEO experts suggest doing guestographics.
+They conclude that it’s one of the best ways to get more backlinks to your site, build your authority, and get more traffic.

 According to Mr. SEO (yes that’s really what he’s called), “When other websites refer to your website, you then become more of an “authority” on the topic you cover.
 Backlinks also serve as a recommendation of sorts, and Google takes note of that.”